Safeguarding and Attendance

 If you are unsure about whether your child is too ill for school, there is a useful link to the NHS website below.

-Appointments: Non-urgent medical and dental appointments should be arranged for after school or during school holidays.
+Non-urgent medical and dental appointments should be arranged for after school or during school holidays.
 Non-urgent appointments will not be authorised in school time.
 If it is essential to attend an appointment for an urgent medical or dental reason during school hours, it is expected that children will attend school before or after this.
 Parents must request a pass-out from the Office Manager.

 Leave of Absence requests: